martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

     return map(evaluate, exprs);
 }
 ```
-The following syntax functions separate the exact representation of the syntax tree from the interpreter.
+The following syntax functions separate the concrete representation of the syntax tree from the
+evaluation.
 ``` js
 // literal